We know you know what to do with apostrophes (unlike most of the rest of the English-speaking world). But here’s a recap:

 When it’s plural and doesn’t end in ‘s’.

-- The women’s loos are through the first door on the left (the loos for women).
+- The women’s shoes are on the first floor on the left (the shoes for women).

 - We don’t interrupt people’s holidays with work stuff (the holidays of a group of people).

 - 30 days’ credit.

 Notice that ‘one week’ is singular, which is why the apostrophe goes before the ‘s’.
 But ‘three years’ and ‘30 days’ are plural, so the apostrophe goes after the ‘s’.

 When you use an apostrophe in a contraction it shows that a letter (or letters) is missing.
 So:

 - they’re is short for ‘they are’